Weijun Chen

 Weijun Chen (Chinese 陈为军; born November 30, 1969) is a Chinese documentary director, cinematographer, screenwriter and producer, now working for the Wuhan TV Station.
-He started his career in film industry in 1994, known for his first documentary film To Live is Better Than to Die (2003), which won the Peabody Awards in 2003 and nominated for the World Documentary at the 2003 Sundance Film Festival, Please Vote for Me (2007) was selected into Oscar documentary feature shortlist, it was purchased by over 100 TV Stations, including BBC and PBS.
+He started his career in the film industry in 1994, known for his first documentary film To Live is Better Than to Die (2003), which won the Peabody Awards in 2003 and nominated for the World Documentary at the 2003 Sundance Film Festival, Please Vote for Me (2007) was selected into Oscar documentary feature shortlist, it was purchased by over 100 TV Stations, including BBC and PBS.
 His recent work This is Life (2017) receives domestic attention.
 His films mainly focus on documentary realism, which reflects introspection of social reality.

 Filmography

 Experience and style

 In 1992, Weijun Chen graduated from department of journalism in Sichuan University, after watching documentary films Long Ji (1994) (龙脊) and Odyssey of The Great Wall (1991) (望长城), he got impressed by the cinematography of these two films, realized that documentary film could be not that "official".
 While working for the Wuhan TV Station, he tried to make some documentary films, the first film he made is about a professor of philosophy, Xiaomang Deng who works at Wuhan University, and an engineer Ping Xiao works for Wuhan Meat Processing Factory, these two person seem to be irrelevant in terms of occupation, whereas Chen finds there are some common aspects in their daily life, so this becomes one of his filming style, putting irrelevant person into same story and see the magical effects.

 He also suggests young filmmakers to get more experience from their daily life.
 "If you really want to make a good film, you should treat your friends, partners and children, all these relationships sincerely.
 Your feeling maybe incomplete because your life experience is not completed.
 If you don't support a family, you won't know the expense; If you don't get married, you won't know how hard to keep a relationship; If you don't have a baby, you won't know how difficult to raise he/her.
 The life experience just like a tree, shade grows with the tree branches spread out."

 He stated that most things happen in real life is more exciting than script, people in real life are more touchable than actor/actress, documentary films are not synonymous with dullness, it should be seen by more people.
 He believes that documentary films are able to bring experience for audience instead of solving problems or making statements.